 On the right side of the screen, LinkedIn offers a preview of what your text ad will look like on the desktop.
 Remember, text ads only work on desktop.

-Once everything looks great with your ad creative, launch your campaign.
 Review everything to make sure it’s exactly how you want it before you click the blue “Launch Campaign” button.

 From the main dashboard, you can see the status of all your ad campaigns at a glance.
 You can also turn the campaigns on and off with the toggle next to the campaign.

-Best practices for LinkedIn text ads
+Best practices for LinkedIn Text Ads

-Now that you know how to get your LinkedIn text ads up and running, let’s talk about how to get the most out of your campaigns.
+Now that you know how to get your text ads up and running, let’s talk about how to get the most out of your campaigns.

 1. Include an attention-grabbing visual

-LinkedIn text ads allow you to include a visual, so take advantage of it.
+LinkedIn Text Ads allow you to include a visual, so take advantage of it.
 According to LinkedIn, images with faces perform better than objects or logos.
 But if you must choose between your company logo and a stock image, go for the logo.

-No matter what image you choose, it should be easy to read on the ad.
+No matter what image you choose, it should be easy to read in the ad.
 Text ad images are restricted to 100 x 100 pixels.
 So, avoid using images with many details or subjects that’d be difficult to read at that size.

 2. Write compelling copy with a clear CTA